lolbat/What-is-wrong-blog/content/about/about.md

      render: true
 ---

-# About this blog

-So what is this blog all about?
+So what is this and why did I click the 'About' link?

 The world is a puzzling and sometimes terrifying place.
 This blog will not provide anything to help you with that.
 Despite the title there is almost no chance of there being posts about dogs or their inability to deal with the rigorous demands of modernity.